“Fit” and Diversity. How They Work Together!

 - The most important homework employers can do if they want to hire for “fit” without compromising their equally important commitments to diversity and inclusion is to get clear on the performance relevant components of their culture.

-Questions You Can Ask to Uncover the Performance Relevant Components of Your Culture
+How to Describe the Performance Relevant Components of Your Culture

 What is the MISSION of your team – its purpose? its goals?
 What competencies are most important to helping your team be successful?